 NGC 3718 – Arp 214

 My image from this data won the Robotic Telescope award at APOY back in 2014.
-We decided it was time to see what we could do with the same data set years later.
-The New and Old result can be seen below.
+I decided it was again time to revisit this wonderful data set.

 NGC 3718 also known as ARP 214 is located 52 million light years away in Ursa Major.
 The galaxy is highly unusual.
 It is a highly disturbed galaxy that was initially thought to be a lenticular galaxy but is now considered to likely be a spiral galaxy due to the faint arm extensions that are apparent in the image.
 There are however certain characteristics that are like a polar ring galaxy.